TheToriqul/fullstack-react-flask-app/README.md

 4. Learn about API design and implementation using Flask.
 5. Explore best practices in full stack application architecture.

-## Note

-This is a personal practice repository.
-The code here may not be optimized or follow best practices in all cases, as it represents my learning journey.

 ## Contributing

 Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page](https://github.com/TheToriqul/Full-Stack-React-and-Flask-App/issues) if you want to contribute.